Direct To Garment printing is not the old-school, iron-on transfer that fades rapidly with time.

 DTG prints look as good or even better than other printing processes, such as screen printing.
 This means you get high-quality products at low prices.

-DTG allows the printing of extremely detailed images, and that’s one of many reasons it’s been chosen by so many designers and creatives, sparking something of a revolution within the printing and merchandise industries.
-Just make sure to follow our recommendations on file size and colors, and create with ease.
+One of the main reasons DTG has been chosen by so many designers and creatives, and has somewhat revolutionized the printing and merchandise industries, is the ability to produce very detailed graphics.
+Follow our guidelines on file size and colors, and create with ease.